jennylihan/flana/README.md

 The main feature is geolocated notes.

 * write a small note or save a photo to yourself while you are in the process of wandering around a new place
-* you are only able to view the note / photo if you are within .5 mile of that location (for now... radius might change later)
+* you are only able to view the note / photo if you are within .5 mile of that location (the thoughts you have are tied to the place you had them in. for now... radius might change later)

 --